 The Divine Opening: Surah al-Fatiha Explained with Shaykh Yahya Rhodus

-Experts in Qurʾanic commentary have explained that this verse is a reference to sura al-Fatiḥa – due to it being repeated by believers multiple times a day in their prayers.
+Experts in Qurʾanic commentary have explained that this verse is a reference to Sura al-Fatiha – due to it being repeated by believers multiple times a day in their prayers.
 They also say that the Tremendous Recital (al-Qurʾan al-ʿAẓīm) is also a reference to the same sura.
-Its greatness is such that Allah expressed what a great favour He had done to the Messenger of Allah (Allah bless him and give him peace) by referring to it with two great titles – as though each is a separate entity.
+Its greatness is such that Allah expressed what a great favor He had done to the Messenger of Allah, Allah bless him and give him peace, by referring to it with two great titles – as though each is a separate entity.